 Keeping your mobile phone secure

 Your smartphone is a potential goldmine for thieves and hackers.
-Fortunately, there are some quick and easy steps you can take to help protect your personal information.
+Fortunately, there are some quick and easy steps you can take to protect your personal information.

 Think about all the data that's stored on your smartphone: text messages, email exchanges, browsing history, photos and videos – none of which you'd want falling into the wrong hands.
 Some phones will also have tracked where you've been and, in some cases, an app on your device may hold the keys to your bank account.

 Thankfully, it's not too difficult to start taking precautions, and below we offer some top tips to help you protect your personal information.
 The steps relate specifically to iPhones running iOS11 (although older versions will be very similar) and Android 7.0 Nougat, but it will be similar for other iterations such as 5.0 Lollipop or 6.0 Marshmallow.

 Just want to know what the best phones are?
 Take a look at our Best Buy mobile phones.

 Having no password on your phone is akin to leaving your front door open.
 It means anyone can delve straight into your emails, photos and any other personal data stored on the device.
 Setting up a layer of security on Android and iOS smartphones takes less than 60 seconds, so there's no reason not to protect your device.

 We recommend setting up a password or Pin – it’s harder to crack than a pattern your draw with your finger.
 Here's how you do it:

 - Android: On an Android phone, tap Settings, then Screen lock & passwords.
 Select Password or Screen lock and you'll be presented with a list of options that let you choose how to unlock your mobile.
 Most Android mobiles will let you decide between a pattern, a Pin or a written password.